• Skip to primary navigation

 • Resource Library

-This post may contain affiliate links and as an Amazon Associate I earn from qualifying purchases.
+This post may contain affiliate links and as an Amazon Associate, I earn from qualifying purchases.
 Click here for full disclosure and privacy policy.

 Before you start your homestead you need to consider a lot of things.
 You also need to have some homesteading skills mastered to help set your homestead up for success.
+They are great to learn if you want to start homesteading in Oklahoma.

 Farm house in countryside view with text 8 skills to learn before you start your homestead

 Homesteading is not for the faint of heart and it is not for those that plan to dive in with no skills in their personal to get started.
-The more kills you learn before starting your homestead the more likely you will have the skill set to be successful in your homesteading adventure.
+The more skills you learn before starting your homestead the more likely you will have the skill set to be successful in your homesteading adventure.

 These skills are great for learning before you homestead to make starting your homestead easier and to give you an idea of homesteading is really the right path for you.